-The most ceremonious festival of the Miao ethnic group, the Miao New Year Festival was added to China's non-material cultural heritage list on June 7th, 2008.
+The most celebrated festival of the Miao ethnic group, the Miao New Year, was added to China's non-material cultural heritage list on June 7th, 2008.

-Each household prepares abundant food before Miao New Year, including pork, mutton, wine, and beef, of which the glutinous rice wine is a must.
-They also worship their ancestors by offering various kinds of fruit, and send gifts to one another.
+Each household prepares abundant provisions before Miao New Year, including pork, mutton, beef and rice wine.
+Of these, glutinous rice wine is probably the most important.
+People worship their ancestors by offering various kinds of fruit, and send gifts to one another.

-Worshiping ancestors has been an indispensable Miao custom since ancient times.
-It is mainly attended by the seniors of the villages, and they offer fresh fruits and meat to their ancestors to express their respect and remembrance.
+Worshiping ancestors has been an indispensable Miao custom ever since ancient times.
+It is mainly attended to by elders of the villages, and they offer fresh fruit and meat to their ancestors to express respect and remembrance.

-Lusheng (a musical instrument made from bamboo) performances are often held in 'Lusheng Hall', first by a little boy, followed by the other players together.
+Lusheng (a musical instrument made from bamboo) performances are often held in the 'Lusheng Hall', first by a little boy, followed by other players together.
 Young girls and boys wearing new and magnificent Miao costumes, bedecked in silver ornamentation, dance to the music.
-The Miao girls entertain guests from afar with their homemade rice wine.
+Miao girls entertain guests from afar with homemade rice wine.

-Visitors are highly recommended to participate to fully enjoy the festival.
+Visitors are recommended to partake of the rice wine to help enjoy the festival to the full.

-It's an important folk custom for the Miao to visit neighboring villages during Miao New Year, which can strengthen understanding, friendship, and cooperation between different villages.
+It's an important tradition for Miao people from a given village to visit neighboring villages during Miao New Year.
+This can strengthen understanding, friendship, and cooperation between different villages.

-All the villagers of a village wear festive costume to visit a neighboring village, while beating drums and gongs and playing the lusheng.
-They serenade the host (usually the village head) of the neighboring village by playing three pieces of music before entering the village, and then the host and his fellow villagers welcome their guests by playing the lusheng as well.
+All the people from one village wear a festive costumes to visit a neighboring village while beating drums and gongs and playing the lusheng.
+They serenade the host (usually the village head) of the neighboring village by playing three pieces of music before entering the village, and then the host and his fellow villagers welcome their guests by playing the lusheng in return.

-After greeting each other, people from the two villages hold a get-together during the night, when a lusheng-playing competition is held to entertain the guests.
+After greeting each other, people from the two villages convene a party through the night, when a lusheng-playing competition is held to entertain the guests.
 It's an ideal chance for the young to seek their life-long partners.

-Bull fighting, horse fighting, and cock fighting are also held during the festival.
-The bull fighting is considered a traditional event of the Miao New Year, attracting thousands of people.
+Bull fighting, horse fighting, and cock fighting are also convened during the festival.
+Bullfighting is considered one of the major traditional events of Miao New Year, attracting thousands of people.